6 Benefits of Occupational Therapy for Elderly Parents

 Bottom line

 Maintaining independence as long as possible is a major goal as people get older.
-A dedicated occupational therapist can help patients stay active, safely do daily tasks and maintain a healthy lifestyle.
-If you think your parent or loved one could benefit from occupational therapy, ask your primary care doctor for a local recommendation.
+A dedicated occupational therapist can help older adults stay active, safely do daily tasks and maintain a healthy lifestyle.
+If you think an older adult could benefit from occupational therapy, it’s best to ask a doctor or healthcare provider for a recommendation.

 Did you find this article helpful? |